 A former Ajax and Barcelona striker, Patrick Kluivert is widely regarded as a football icon in the Netherlands and around the world, scoring 199 club career goals, while winning titles in Spain and the Netherlands, including the Champions League with Ajax in 1995.

 Father: Lilian Thuram

-Son of Lilian Thuram, Marcus is currently playing in the Bundesliga with Borussia Mönchengladbach as a striker, having suffered relegation from the French top-flight last season with Guingamp despite scoring nine goals in 32 games.
+Son of Lilian Thuram, Marcus is currently playing in the Bundesliga with Borussia Mönchengladbach and is one of the most important attackers in the club.

 A French legend, Lilian Thuram retired as the most-capped player in the history of the France national team with 142 appearances between 1994 and 2008, winning the 1998 World Cup and 2000 European Championships.